stankunyao/learngit/readme.txt

-Gits  is really a  distributed  version control system.
+Gitsi1  is really a  distributed  version control system.
-Gits is free software
+Gitsi1  is free software
-Gits has mutable index called stage
+Gits1   has mutable index called stage
-Gits tracks change of files
+Gits1   tracks change of files